suvam98/Design-and-Verification-of-AMBA-APB-Protocol/README.md

  ### AMBA ASB
  The Advanced System Bus (ASB) specification defines a high-performance bus that can be used in the design of high performance 16 and 32-bit embedded microcontrollers.
 It supports the efficient connection of processors, on-chip memories and off chip external memory interfaces with low-power peripheral macro cell functions.
 The bus also provides the test infrastructure for modular macro cell test and diagnostic access.

- ### AMBA APB
+ ## Advance Peripheral Bus

- - The Advanced Peripheral Bus (APB) is part of the Advanced Microcontroller Bus Architecture (AMBA) protocol family.
-It defines a low-cost interface that is optimized for minimal power consumption and reduced interface complexity.
+ - Advanced Peripheral Bus (APB) is the part of Advanced Microcontroller Bus Architecture (AMBA) family protocols.
+ - It defines a low-cost interface that is optimized for minimal power consumption and reduced interface complexity.
  - The APB protocol is not pipelined, use it to connect to low-bandwidth peripherals that do not require the high performance of the AXI protocol.
  - The APB protocol relates a signal transition to the rising edge of the clock, to simplify the integration of APB peripherals into any design flow.
 Every transfer takes at least two cycles.
--